shibut12/diary-of-a-polyglot-programmer/SQL Server/Scripts/rerunnable-scripts-data-load-table-create.md

 end;

 --Data insert script
---if exisits = run only if the table exisits if exists(select 1  --select top 1 from sys.tables
+--if exists = run only if the table exists if exists(select 1  --select top 1 from sys.tables
 	from sys.tables where object_id = object_id(N'customer') --object_id() return table's db object id from sys.tables
 	and type = N'U')